 Location.
 38° 38.165′ N, 121° 12.973′ W. Marker is near Rancho Cordova, California, in Sacramento County.
 Marker can be reached from Hazel Avenue north of U.S. 50.
+The marker is located on the trail at Nimbus Flat State Park just east of the parking lot.
 Touch for map.
-The marker is located on the trail at Nimbus Flat State Park just east of the parking lot.
 Marker is in this post office area: Rancho Cordova CA 95670, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Coloma Road (about 700 feet away, measured in a direct line); The Treasured American River We Will Not Forget... (approx. one mile away); In Memory of All American Veterans (approx. one mile away); Path of Honor (approx. one mile away); Natomas Consolidated of California (approx. 2.2 miles away); Rancho Rio de los Americanos (approx. 3 miles away); Jim’s Bridge (approx. 3 miles away).
+At The Coloma Road (about 700 feet away, measured in a direct line); The Treasured American River (approx. 0.6 miles away); We Will Not Forget... (approx. one mile away); In Memory of All American Veterans (approx. one mile away); Path of Honor (approx. one mile away); Natomas Consolidated of California (approx. 2.2 miles away); Southern Pacific Railroad Superintendent's House (approx. 3 miles away); Rancho Rio de los Americanos (approx. 3 miles away).

-More about this marker. esigned by Bob Bennet of Bennet Sculptures
+More about this marker.
+Designed by Bob Bennet of Bennet Sculptures

 Regarding Heroes in the Sky.
 2 officers died, I was seriously injured in the crash that took place nearby in 2005.